monry/UniFlow/Assets/README.md

 #### `AnimationEvent`

-This component observes AnimationEvent fireing.
+This component observes AnimationEvent firing.

 To receive AnimationEvent, Component needs to be attached to the same GameObject as Animator.